ElvaShen/Lending_Club_Loan_Data_Interactive_Visualization/README.md

 The dataset is collected from Kaggle, it has cleaned data and thus easier to build visualizations. https://www.kaggle.com/wendykan/lending-club-loan-data

 This dataset has 75 variables in total, including numerical variables and many categorical variables with a range of unique cardinality from 3 to 30.
-In this project, I picked 10 features to explore. loan_amnt, funded_amnt, funded_amnt_inv, addr_state, issued_year(derived from original 'issue_d'), purpose, annual_inc, int_rate, grade, sub_grade.
+In this project, I picked 10 variables to explore.
+They are:<br>
+loan_amnt, funded_amnt, funded_amnt_inv, addr_state, issued_year(derived from original 'issue_d'), purpose, annual_inc, int_rate, grade, sub_grade.